cdy3870/llms_docker/README.md

 # Research Conference Recommender

-This repo contains the code that for the research conference recommender.
+This repo contains the code that for a research conference recommender.
 The purpose is to remove the hassle of figuring out which research conference you should submit your work to.

 ## Requirements